18F/css-style-guide/css-styleguide.md

 // Good
 .component { }
 ```
-- Don't nest more then 3 layers deep.
+- Don't nest more than 3 layers deep.
-- Try not to chain selectors.
 - Do not fix problems with ```!important```.
 Use ```!important``` purposefully.
 ```scss
 // Bad